infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 3. Install ESLint and TypeScript dependencies:

 Install ESLint, TypeScript, and any shared plugins or configurations that you want to use across the apps.
+We recommend the follow:

 ```shell
 yarn add eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin eslint-plugin-react eslint-plugin-react-native eslint-plugin-reactotron eslint-config-standard eslint-config-prettier --dev